 Remember MP3 players?

 A long time ago, it seems, I worked in a “big-box” electronics store.
 No, not the blue one.
-I worked at the red one that closed it’s doors back in 2009.
-Back then, we had thousands of people coming in the store looking for iPods.
+I worked at the red one that closed its doors back in 2009.
+Back then, we had thousands of people coming into the store looking for iPods.

 That usually resulted in a confused look.
 Most people thought they were the same thing.

 We had to take the time to educate people on all the other options they had.
 A lot of times, an iPod really was what they wanted, and that was cool, but a lot of other people just wanted the best device.
 In those cases, the best device often didn’t come with an Apple sticker in the box.

 All these boxes and streaming devices are pretty much the same thing.
 A TV box, a media streamer, and a set-top box are all pretty much the same thing, just with different names.

 Why So Many Different Names?

 When you look at this picture, what do you call it?
 Hint: it probably depends on where you’re from.